logicalgraphs/CryptoCoin/README.md

 ## Revision History
 ### ... or feeping creatures!
 AHA!

+* 2021-06-10: Corrected issue with multiple transactions not being recorded.
 * 2021-06-05: reporting the average price of coin bought; Updated transaction context to favor coins in portfolii; rolling in earnings from staked coins.
 * 2021-06-04: added transfers of funds between accounts.
 Transactions now